 The SOEP-IS was launched in 2011, and each year since then, researchers at universities and research institutes worldwide have been invited to submit proposals for inclusion in the subsequent year’s survey.
 A competitive referee process is conducted to select the “best” research questions and operationalizations for implementation in the SOEP-IS.
 The SOEP Research Data Center distributes the SOEP-IS data to external users as an independent dataset.

-In 2014, almost 5,500 people in nearly 3,500 households have participated in the SOEP Innovation Sample.
-Many of these women and men have been answering core SOEP questions since 1998 as part of an extension sample to the SOEP, while others entered in 2009.
-These individuals provide a wealth of longitudinal data to the SOEP Innovation Sample.
+In 2015, almost 5,500 people in nearly 3,500 households participated in the SOEP-IS.
+Many of these women and men have been answering SOEP-Core questions since 1998 as part of a SOEP-Core boost sample, while others joined in 2009.
+These individuals provide a wealth of longitudinal data to the SOEP-IS.

 Applications should be submitted in English to email@example.com.